Innoactive/Creator/.Documentation/articles/getting-started/designer.md

 ## Advanced localization example

-Duplicate and move the `Default` scene from the imported template folder (`Extensions/IA-Training-Template/Scenes`) into any other directory.
+Duplicate and move the `Default` scene from the imported template folder (`Innoactive/Creator/Basic-Template/Scenes`) into any other directory.
 Repopulate it with same training scene objects as in the first part of this guide.

-Take a look at the `[HUB-PLAYER-SETUP-MANAGER]` scene object.
+Take a look at the `[CAMERA_CONFIGURATION]` scene object.
 You will notice that `Spectator Cam Prefab Overload` is overriden with a custom prefab.
 This prefab provides a trainer with real time controls for the training execution.
 With it, a trainer is able to see the current training status, start, reset, and mute the training, pick a chapter and skip a step, choose a language and the training mode to use.

+> The `[CAMERA_CONFIGURATION]` prefab is located in `Innoactive/Creator/Basic-Template/Resources/CustomCamera/Prefabs`, if you want to use it in your own scene.

 Note that there is no `TrainingLoader` game object on the scene.
 Instead, the training is managed by a controller script attached to the camera's overlay.
 It automatically loads the active training course.
 Just make sure that the correct training course is selected on the `[TRAINING_CONFIGURATION]` game object.